clesleycode/python-data-prep/intro-data-prep.md

 ### 1.1 Overview

-<b> Data Acquisition: </b> Reading and writing with a variety of file formats and databases.
+<b> Data Acquisition: </b> Reading and writing with a variety of file formats and databases. <br>
-<b> Preparation: </b> Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis.
+<b> Preparation: </b> Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis. <br>
 <b> Transformation: </b> Applying mathematical and statistical operations to groups of data sets to derive new data sets.
-For example, aggregating a large table by group variables.
+For example, aggregating a large table by group variables. <br>
-<b> Modeling and computation: </b> Connecting your data to statistical models, machine learning algorithms, or other computational tools
+<b> Modeling and computation: </b> Connecting your data to statistical models, machine learning algorithms, or other computational tools <br>
-<b> Presentation: </b> Creating interactive or static graphical visualizations or textual summaries
+<b> Presentation: </b> Creating interactive or static graphical visualizations or textual summaries <br>

 ### 1.2 Glossary